-- will be a member of a Trustee Board - will be assisting with overnight activities (including Nights Away) - may be helping out once a week (or on four occasions in a thirty-day period) or more frequently - will have unsupervised access to young people.
+- will be a member of a Trustee Board - will be assisting with, and be present overnight at, an overnight activity - may be helping out once a week (or on four occasions in a thirty-day period) or more frequently - will have unsupervised access to young people.

-Any adult or helper delivering or likely to participate in regulated activity must hold a satisfactory Personal Enquiry.
+Any adult member or helper delivering or likely to participate in regulated activity must hold a satisfactory Personal Enquiry.